Pad-coder/ChatSpace/Backend/README.md

 **Profile Management:** CRUD operations on user profiles, allowing users to create, edit, or delete their profiles.

-**Post Handling:** Supports creating, deleting, and editing posts, with file uploads for images and videos.
+**Post Handling:** Supports creating, deleting, and editing posts, with file uploads for text and images.

+**Story:** Update and share status stories with text, image or video file.

 **Real-time Messaging:** Implemented using Socket.IO for real-time one-to-one messaging.